Stewart lifts Storm to Game 1 WNBA Finals win over Aces

 She scored the first 11 points of the period to restore a double-digit advantage and finished with 15 in the quarter.
 The 2018 MVP, who missed last season with a torn Achilles' tendon, hit three 3-pointers in the game-changing burst.

-"We kind of lost our focus in the third quarter. got into a halfcourt game. picked their defence up. we didn’t respond in that third quarter and let them all the way back in. proud of the way we refocused and regrouped and solid in that fourth quarter and got a run going to stretch it out for the win.
+''We kind of lost our focus in the third quarter. got into a halfcourt game. picked their defense up. we didn't respond in that third quarter and let them all the way back in. proud of the way we refocused and regrouped and solid in that fourth quarter and got a run going to stretch it out for the win.

 McCoughtry scored 20 points to lead Las Vegas, which was playing in the WNBA Finals for the first time since the franchise moved to the Nevada city three years ago.
 The team was in the finals in 2008 when it was located in San Antonio.
 A'ja Wilson, the league's MVP, added 19 points.